Hackman9912/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab7.1.md

   Display "Enter the width:"
   Input width

+  // Get the area
+  Set result = area(length, width)

+  // Display the result
-  Display "Here is your result.", Call area
+  Display "Here is your result.", result

 End Module